0xRick/0xRick.github.io/_posts/2019-8-3-fortune.md

 layout: post
 title: Hack The Box - Fortune
 categories: hack-the-box
-tags: [BSD, Web, RCE, Python, Exploit Development, Networking, Pivoting, ssh, php]
+tags: [bsd, web, rce, python, exploit-development, networking, pivoting, ssh, php]
+description: My write-up for Fortune from Hack The Box.
 image: /hackthebox/fortune/0.png
 ---

 <hr>
-### Quick Summary
+## Quick Summary
-#### Hey guys today Fortune retired and here's my write-up about it.
+<br> Hey guys today Fortune retired and here's my write-up about it.
 It was a very cool box and I really liked it, like the last retired box [LaCasaDePapel](/hack-the-box/lacasadepapel) it had `RCE` and client certificate generation to access a restricted `https` service, but that's only for the initial steps as this box had a lot of interesting stuff.
 It's an OpenBSD box and its ip is `10.10.10.127`, I added it to `/etc/hosts` as `fortune.htb`.
 Let's jump right in !
 ![](/images/hackthebox/fortune/0.png)
 <hr>
-### Nmap
+## Nmap
-#### As always we will start with `nmap` to scan for open ports and services :
+<br> As always we will start with `nmap` to scan for open ports and services :
 `nmap -sV -sT -sC fortune.htb`
 ![](/images/hackthebox/fortune/1.png)
-#### We have `http`, `https` on port 80, port 443 and we have `ssh` on port 22 so we will be focusing on the web services.
+<br> We have `http`, `https` on port 80, port 443 and we have `ssh` on port 22 so we will be focusing on the web services.
 <br>
 <hr>
-### HTTP Initial Enumeration
+## HTTP Initial Enumeration
-#### The index page on `http://fortune.htb` is pretty simple, we have some options where we can choose a database of fortunes and we will get a random fortune from that database :
+<br> The index page on `http://fortune.htb` is pretty simple, we have some options where we can choose a database of fortunes and we will get a random fortune from that database :
 ![](/images/hackthebox/fortune/2.png)
 <br>
 <br>